Farragut Joins Food Access and Affordability Pilot

 potlucks and community dinners for their members during the Thanksgiving

 holidays.
-During this time, we call on community members to donates
+During this time, we call on community members to donate

 resources such as imperishable goods, turkeys, or your time by helping to